mngoapp/mngoapp.github.io/about.md

 3. Engineering Organization Solution to build new Product Features
 4. Engineering Organization Solution to manage existing Product Features

-## What Mngo will do for you
+## What Mango will do for you
 - Provide management of all software product features
-- Domain Specific Language to work with the Mngo Platform Features
+- Easy yaml based configuration and Application integrated development environment

-## What Mngo won't do for you
+## What Mango won't do for you
 - Won't get in your way
-- Won't require you to use a specific language for your application product feature software code.
+- Won't require you to use a specific language for application software code
-- Optional no code solution to write application feature software code

 <!-- ## Why use Mngo?